 As mentioned earlier, aftermarket accessories are a necessity for a pistol to be competitive against others.

-These upgrades can cost anywhere from $300 to $800 after getting a slide milled for a red dot optic, adding serrations, adding a new front sight, installing a better trigger, and especially if ambidextrous controls are needed.
+These upgrades can cost anywhere from $300 to $800 after getting a slide milled for red dots, adding serrations, adding a new front sight, installing a better trigger, and especially if ambidextrous controls are needed.

 A new shooter just learning the ropes, going out to try different competition styles to gauge what they prefer may not want to (or be able to) invest over a thousand dollars just to walk through the door.